gis-ops/tutorials/postgres/postgrest-postgis-elevation-api.md

 ## Step 1 - Creating our API Schema

-We will require a schema, so let's bring up the `psql` prompt of our Docker container again (alternatively `psql -U postgres` if it's running on your host OS).
+Postgrest will require its own API schema, so bring up the `psql` prompt of our Docker container again (alternatively `psql -U postgres` if it's running on your host OS).

 ```sh
 sudo docker exec -it postgrest_elevation psql -U postgres